-How to renew your Delaware Medicaid coverage
+How to Renew Delaware Medicaid

-Keep your contact information current with DHSS — renewal notices go to your address on file
+Keep your contact information current with DHSS

 How Delaware Medicaid renews your coverage